-- each child is an individual learner and has his/her own particular educational needs. - every child has a right to a comprehensive and balanced curriculum, which is differentiated to reflect their needs and has continuity and progression. - learning experiences will be fun and appropriately planned and adapted to meet the child's needs and to ensure progression. - children will be encouraged to be self-motivated and independent in their learning and focus on positive achievement. - the nature of a child's Special Educational Need might be long or short term and in one or more area, i.e. cognitive, physical, social, behavioural and emotional development. - every effort will be made to reduce the risk of 'labelling' for children with SEN. Where ever possible children will be integrated to share educational experiences with children whose needs are different to their own. - the special needs provision made by the school is a practice which is entrenched in partnership with parents and supporting agencies.
+- each child is an individual learner and has his/her own particular educational needs. - every child has a right to a comprehensive and balanced curriculum which is differentiated to reflect their needs and has continuity and progression. - learning experiences should be fun and appropriately planned and adapted to meet the child's needs to ensure progression. - children will be encouraged to be self-motivated and independent in their learning. - the nature of a child's Special Educational Need might be long or short term and may be in one or more area e.g. cognitive, physical, social and emotional development. - every effort will be made to reduce the risk of 'labelling' for children with SEN. Where possible, children with SEN will be integrated to share educational experiences with children whose needs are different to their own. - the special needs provision made by the school is a practice which is entrenched in partnership with parents and supporting agencies.